apache/mina-site/source/mina-project/userguide/ch3-service/ch3.3-acceptor.md

 acceptor.dispose();
 ```

-You can also wait for every thread being executed to be properly completed by passing a boolean parameter to this method :
+You can also wait for every thread being executed to be properly completed by passing a boolean parameter to this method:

 ```java
 // Stop the service, waiting for the processing session to be properly completed